soundcloud/roshi/README.md

 A() R(a,1)     | remove(a,1) | A() R(a,1)
 A() R(a,1)     | remove(a,2) | A() R(a,2)

-An element will always be in either the add or the remove set exclusively, but never in both and never more than once.
+For a Roshi LWW-element-set, an element will always be in either the add or the remove set exclusively, but never in both and never more than once.
 This means that the logical set S is the same as the add set A.

 Every key in Roshi represents a set.
 Each set is its own LWW-element-set.